Social Care assessments

 -

-❤️ Physical and Mental Health and Emotional Wellbeing - Support for both physical and psychological needs
+Physical, Mental Health and Emotional Wellbeing - Support for both physical and psychological needs

 -

-Access to sensory-friendly healthcare environments
+Access to sensory-friendly environments

 -

-Support for managing anxiety, depression, or trauma
+Support for managing anxiety, depression, or trauma and any other co-morbid needs.

 -

-Help with routines that support sleep, nutrition, and emotional regulation
+Help with routines that support sleep, nutrition, and emotional regulation.

 -